 Slumber Search is supported by readers.
 Some links on Slumber Search are referral links.
 If you use one of these and buy something, Slumber Search may make a small amount of money.
 More info.

-Englander mattresses is an old traditional mattress company, based in the Northeast.
+Englander mattresses is a traditional mattress company, based in the Northeast.
 They have a range of mid-grade mattresses that they sell in their showrooms and through partners across the country.
 They have some complaints from customers about durability and longevity of their mattresses.
 Although some of these complaints may be related to picking the wrong firmness levels, some sleepers have had issues with the construction and perceived quality.

 Englander offers some material enhancements over recent years, such as including Oeko-Tex® certified latex in some mattresses, as well as recycled steel coils for an eco-friendly boost.
 However, Englander gets mixed reviews from customers when it comes to initial feel and support.
 There are some that were comfortable with their Englander mattresses, but there were others that reported quick sagging issues with their mattresses.
-Some have also noted that the initial comfort felt worse than they expected.
+Some have also noted that initial comfort felt worse than they expected in some instances.

 Englander has a variety of mattress lines for customers to choose from.
 Each of these mattress lines feature innersprings.
 We'll go through each of the options in detail: